edding-3000/redditLight/README.md

 ## Build with :construction:

+This project is build with React in Vite.

+### Redux

-This Project is build with React in Vite.
-It uses Redux Toolkit and [React Loading Skeleton](https://www.npmjs.com/package/react-loading-skeleton)
+This project uses Redux Toolkit and [React Loading Skeleton](https://www.npmjs.com/package/react-loading-skeleton)

+### react-loading-skeleton

+### react-reddit-video

+This project uses the (video.js)[https://videojs.com] framework together with a (modified) script called (react-reddit-video)[https://www.npmjs.com/package/react-reddit-video] written by (scripton)[https://www.npmjs.com/~scripton] to play Reddit videos.

+Code of react-reddit-video script is modified so that "RedditVideo" can use "appendContainer" props to insert the videoplayer of video.js into a specified container.

+Also inserted a funktionality into RedditVideo to play videos when they are intersecting the viewport and stop them otherwise.
+Adjustable with props:
+* playWhenIntersecting => true or false
+* threshold => Number between 0 and 1

 ## Infos :information_source: